How to split a payment across multiple bank accounts

 How to Get Started With Split Payments

-Subaccounts are the accounts of the Sellers/Freelancers/Vendors on your marketplace.
-When you split a payment, it goes to a Subaccount.
-To create a Subaccount, go to the Subaccounts page on your dashboard, and click the New Subaccount button.
+Subaccounts are the bank accounts you split payments you collect on Paystack with.
+When you split a payment, part of it goes to a Subaccount.
+To create one, go to the Subaccounts page on your dashboard, and click the New Subaccount button.

 Who gets charged the transaction fee?